nimwegenLab/cellstates/README.md

 * A tab-separated values file with .tsv or .txt ending.
 Columns are cells, rows are genes.
 CSV-files (.csv) or compressed files recognized by pandas read\_csv method should work too.
 * A numpy array of integers saved as .npy file
 * Matrix Market .mtx file
-If multiple files are given, the data tables will be concatenated under the assumption that all rows correspond to the same genes

 It returns the following **results**: